 Program Offerings at Grand Valley

-The OT department offers two program options: the traditional full-time two year curriculum or the full-time weekend curriculum completed over three years.
-The weekend program is for students who must maintain full or part-time employment throughout the program due to life commitments.
-Both programs lead to an entry-level Master of Science degree.
-Completion of all prerequisite coursework; a minimum of 50 hours of work, volunteer and/or job shadow experience with a licensed occupational therapist; and the attainment of a bachelor's degree is required prior to beginning either program.
+The OT department offers two program options: the traditional full-time two year curriculum or the full-time hybrid curriculum completed over three years.
+The hybrid program is for students who must maintain full or part-time employment throughout the program due to life commitments.
+Both programs lead to an entry-level Master of Science degree in occupational therapy.
+Completion of all prerequisite coursework; a minimum of 50 hours of work, volunteer, and/or job shadow experience with a licensed occupational therapist; and the previous attainment of a bachelor's degree is required before beginning either program.

 OT students study a variety of topics that include: